Seagate/cortx-experiments/Pacemaker/clone_experiments/clone_resource.md

     - Changes the behavior of ordering constraints (between clones/masters) so that copies of the first clone can start or stop as soon as the copy on the same node of the second clone has started or stopped (rather than waiting until every instance of the second clone has started or stopped).
 Allowed values: false, true.
 The default value is false.

 ### Test case for constrain and clone options.
-  1. colocation of clone and unclone resource
+  1. colocation of clone and active_passive(single clone resource) resource
-    - if clone fail then unclone resource will switch over to other node
+    - if clone fail then active_passive resource will switch over to other node
   ```bash
   pcs constraint colocation add http with statsd-clone score=INFINITY